 Direct mail is a great way to do that.
 Studies show it produces a high return on your investment.
 In the U.S. alone, direct mail generates a nearly 30% median ROI.
 When you throw in the fact that Americans are set to spend over $700 billion this holiday season—well, you can see where this is going.
 Your sales expectations should be pretty high.
 And that’s a good thing because we’re going to help you achieve direct mail success this holiday season.

-Here are five holiday direct mail marketing ideas you should put into practice to get the most out of this year’s busy shopping season.
+Here are five holiday direct marketing ideas you should put into practice to get the most out of this year’s busy shopping season.

 1. Nobody Can Resist This Type of Direct Mail